Citizens Advice in Scotland: An Essential Community Service

 How to Apply

-If you would like to discuss the roles in further detail please contact Steven Murray on 0141 212 7555.
+If you would like to discuss the roles in further detail please contact Debbie Shields or Lauryn Pringle on 0141 212 7555.

 We would encourage applications to be sent as soon as possible.
-To apply, please submit a CV and covering letter/supporting statement expressing why you are interested in this opportunity and your suitability via the relevant link below:
+To apply, please submit a CV and covering letter/supporting statement (in one document) expressing why you are interested in this opportunity and your suitability via the relevant link below:

 Please note that you will receive an immediate acknowledgement of your application.
-If you do not receive this please contact Melissa Scholes on 0141 212 7555.
+If you do not receive this please contact Katy Gall on 0141 212 7555.